u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages.rst

 Homepage
 --------

-By default, when you create a website, Odoo creates a dedicated :guilabel:`Home` page, but you can define any website page as your homepage.
+By default, when you create a website, Thrive Bureau ERP creates a dedicated :guilabel:`Home` page, but you can define any website page as your homepage.
 To do so, go to :menuselection:`Website --> Configuration --> Settings`, then, in the :guilabel:`Website info` section, define the URL of the desired page in the field :guilabel:`Homepage URL` (e.g., `/shop`).